How Brexit may affect prospective and current EU staff at the University of Bath

 Immigration presentations and guidance sessions

-If you are one of our EU or international employees and want to find out more information about your options, we have set up some presentation and consultation sessions where you will be able to get expert advice from an immigration specialist.
-Find out more details about the sessions.
+The University held some presentation and consultation sessions over the summer of 2016 where EU or international employees were able to get expert advice from an immigration specialist.
+Find out more details about these sessions.

 Independent immigration advice

 If you want independent advice on your immigration situation, GOV.UK provides information on how to find an immigration adviser in your local area.
 These are regulated by the Office of the Immigration Services Commissioner (OISC).

 There is no immediate change to your pension as a result of the decision to leave the EU, however, all pension schemes are impacted by the wider economy.
 Therefore the economic impact of the referendum decision may be reflected in pension scheme decisions in the future, though it is too early to say what the effect might be.

 The UK’s status as a full participating member of the Horizon 2020 programme has not changed as a result of the referendum vote.
 Existing project grants and contracts will be honoured unless announced otherwise.
 Universities UK (UUK), the UK Research Office and the European Commission have told institutions that detailed advice on prospective and currently negotiated projects will be circulated as soon as is possible.